deuscode/css-protips/README.md

 }
 ```

-Sure, you can use `.nav li + li` or even `.nav li:first-child ~ li`, but with `:not()` the intent is very clear and the CSS selector defines the border the way a human would describe it.
+Here, the CSS selector is read as a human would describe it.

 #### [Demo](http://codepen.io/AllThingsSmitty/pen/LkymvO)